slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to discord?

-> *"Admit when you're wrong.
-Shut up when you're right."
+> *"Admit when you’re wrong.
+Shut up when you’re right."
 -- John Gottman*

 Listen as you’re wrong.

 Ask the person trying to convince you of something to explain how it would work.
-If they can explain why they are correct, you'll learn something.
-If they can't you'll soften their views.
+If they can explain why they are correct, you’ll learn something.
+If they can’t you’ll soften their views.

 > *"Never argue with a fool, onlookers may not be able to tell the difference."
 -- Mark Twain*